 - 7.2.1.
 In keeping with the existing contract(s) the cost of insurance premiums will be recharged to service areas and member schools with the internal fund used to meet claims below the policy deductible.
-Insurance costs are included within departmental budgets and this is within the existing budget forecasts. - 7.2.2.
+Insurance costs are included within departmental budgets. - 7.2.2.
 The Head of Insurance Services will continue to identify, analyse and address risk exposures with key stakeholders to reduce the frequency and cost of claims and to maximise any opportunity to reduce our overall insurance spend.